 The items I share in a post like this are not all-inclusive, but highlights.
 If they bring any insights for you, fabulous.
-Mostly, it’s an opportunity for me to be more public and share some of the things that are important.
+Mostly, it’s an opportunity for me to be more public and share some of the things that are important to me.

 Perhaps in doing so, each of you who reads this can be part of my support group as I continue to progress and become the person I want to be.

 Here’s to another fabulous year of growth and learning!

 Want to celebrate my birthday?
 Go buy a copy of my new book, The Intentional Engineer.
 Even better, read and apply the principles inside!